 We must be ready when it is time to start our businesses again.
-Yes, COVID-19 threw us a real curve ball and many competitors will not survive.
+Yes, COVID-19 threw us a real curve ball and many competitors did not survive.
 When we do start, however, we need to jump back on the battleground and compete.
 But, please remember, competing is not all about price.

 Like many, I lived through 9/11 which also shut down the economy, at least temporarily.
 Part of my job in working with printers was to buy hotel space for eleven meetings a year throughout the US.
 Usually twice a year in the same hotel, so the business was attractive.